Just Remember I Love You

-"Just Remember I Love You" is a song by American rock band Firefall from their album, Luna Sea (1977), with backing vocals by Timothy B. Schmit.
+"Just Remember I Love You" is a song by American rock band Firefall from their second studio album, Luna Sea (1977), with backing vocals by Timothy B. Schmit.
 It was written by Rick Roberts and released as a single on July 21, 1977.

-"Just Remember I Love You" peaked at number 11 on the US Billboard Hot 100, spent two weeks at number nine on Cashbox, and reached number one on the US Easy Listening chart.
+"Just Remember I Love You" peaked at number 11 on the US Billboard Hot 100 the week of November 19, 1977, spent two weeks at number nine on Cashbox, and reached number one on the US Easy Listening chart.
 The song also reached number one on the Canadian Adult Contemporary chart.